 Oxford Centre for Asian Archaeology, Art and Culture

-Candidates should have a first degree in either archaeology or anthropology, or history or in a subject involving Chinese language if Chinese is not the applicant’s first language.
+Candidates should have a first degree in either archaeology or anthropology, or history, with a Master’s Degree in similar fields.

 Applicants should notify Professor Jessica Rawson (email@example.com) as soon as possible of their intention to apply, providing email and postal addresses.

-Applications for both the School of Archaeology and the studentships should be made using the main University graduate application form, and with payment of an application fee of £25.
-The application form, all supporting materials required for the DPhil programme (including references) and payment must be submitted by the University January 2013 application deadline.
+Applications for both the School of Archaeology and the studentships should be made using the main University graduate application form and with payment of an application fee of £50.
+The application form, all supporting materials required for the DPhil programme (including references) and payment must be submitted by the University January 2015 application deadline.

-To access the application form and application guide please visit the online prospectus at www.ox.ac.uk/graduate/apply.
-On the application form, in the section headed ‘Departmental Studentship Applications’, you must indicate that you are applying for the Leverhulme China Studentship [ARCH].
+To access the application form and application guide, please visit the online prospectus at www.ox.ac.uk/graduate/apply.
+On the application form, in the section headed ‘Departmental Studentship Applications’, you must indicate that you are applying for the China Studentship [ARCH].